 Micro Market Professional Certificate Program

-The Micro Market Professional Certificate is for individuals who would like to show their proficiency in important aspects of micro markets such as merchandising, inventory management, payment technologies, customer engagement, and best practices.
-Take and pass the 50 question examination and earn your certificate.
+Earning the Micro Market Professional certificate shows proficiency in important aspects of micro markets such as merchandising, inventory management, payment technologies, customer engagement, and best practices.
+You must successfully pass the 50 question exam in order to earn your certificate.

 Certificate holders will be entitled to discounts from Micro Market supplier companies that will more than offset the price of the exam.
 Participating suppliers are listed below: